Border Gateway Protocol

 BGP in Service Provider and DC Contexts

 BGP-4 (RFC 4271) is a path-vector protocol that exchanges reachability information between autonomous systems.
-Its policy model — route maps, community tagging, AS-path filtering — gives operators precise control over traffic engineering across AS boundaries.
+Its policy model, including route maps, community tagging, and AS-path filtering, gives operators precise control over traffic engineering across AS boundaries.
 The BGP multi-protocol extensions (RFC 4760) allow the same session to carry multiple address families: IPv4, IPv6, VPN, EVPN, SR-TE, and more.

 In the data center, BGP has replaced OSPF and IS-IS as the de facto underlay in large-scale leaf-spine designs.
 RFC 7938 (Use of BGP for Routing in Large-Scale Data Centers) documents this shift: eBGP unnumbered sessions between leaf and spine, private ASNs per-device, and ADD-PATH for ECMP load distribution.
 OcNOS supports all three RFC 7938 design patterns.